AI product placement maker for branded videos | HeyGen

 Yes.
 Many teams use AI product placement for sponsorships where authenticity and viewer trust matter, leveraging AI product photos.

-No. The process is guided and doesn’t require manual compositing or advanced editing tools.
+No. The process is guided and does not require manual compositing or advanced editing tools.

 Explore more AI powered tools